InDistill: Information flow-preserving knowledge distillation for model compression: Related work

-\textbf{Knowledge distillation \& pruning.} Finally, there have been a few attempts \cite{aghli2021combining,chen2018shallowing} to combine KD and pruning \cite{li2016pruning} for model compression.
+\textbf{Knowledge distillation and pruning.} Finally, there have been a few attempts \cite{aghli2021combining,chen2018shallowing} to combine KD and pruning \cite{li2016pruning} for model compression.
 However, neither the mixing techniques nor the approaches' objectives coincide with ours.
-More specifically, \cite{aghli2021combining} prunes some layers of a model and distills the rest, while \cite{chen2018shallowing} applies KD on a pruned model.
-Instead, we prune the teacher model in order to have equal width with the student and straightforwardly transfer intermediate layers.
-Additionally, none of these works intends to preserve the information flow paths by the combination of KD and pruning, as this paper does.
+More specifically, Aghli \etal~\cite{aghli2021combining} prunes some layers of a model and distills the rest, while Chen \etal~\cite{chen2018shallowing} applies KD on a pruned model.
+Instead, we prune the teacher model in order to have an equal width with the student and straightforwardly transfer knowledge from intermediate layers.